7Block Labs

 • “Age ≥ 21,” “Residency: CA,” “Accredited investor: true,” “Salary band: 150-200k,” “Market data timestamp within 500 ms,” “Shipment title transferred.”

-• Delivered as SD‑JWT claims, VC proofs (possibly ZK), EAS attestations, or Chainlink stream metadata.
+• You can find these delivered as SD‑JWT claims, VC proofs (maybe even ZK), EAS attestations, or Chainlink stream metadata.

-Best practice: start with an indicative signal map.
-For each use case, define the minimum proof needed (e.g., “over 18 in California within last 30 days”) and choose a verifiable mechanism (SD‑JWT claim set, VC with BBS+ selective disclosure, or a ZK range proof).
-Only collect surveillance data if absolutely needed and justified.
+Kick things off by creating a clear signal map.
+For every use case, nail down the minimum proof you need (like, “over 18 in California within the last 30 days”) and pick a solid verifiable mechanism--this could be an SD-JWT claim set, VC with BBS+ selective disclosure, or even a ZK range proof.
+Remember, only gather surveillance data if it’s absolutely essential and you’ve got a good reason for it.

 Four implementation blueprints you can ship in Q1-Q2